-A few weeks back, we went to this great restaurant at the beach that had a similar dish on the menu.
-Now, when I’m at the beach, I usually opt for something seafood related, but this pork dish really got my attention.
+I’m almost always ordering seafood when we are on the coast, but for some reason this particular pork dish really got my attention.
 It was a white BBQ sauce grilled pork tenderloin that was served over collard greens, mac and cheese, and was topped with onion rings.
 It was completely over the top!
 SO delicious.
-And while the combinations of flavors was excellent, I just really loved how tender, juicy, and flavorful the tenderloin was.
-So I knew I had to make it myself.
+And, while the combinations of flavors was excellent, I just really loved the juiciness of the tenderloin.
+So, I knew I had to make it myself, and share with you!

-White BBQ sauce was created in the 1920s by a man named Bob Gibson.
+White BBQ sauce is a tangy, peppery sauce created in the 1920s by a man named Bob Gibson.
 He created the sauce as a way to keep the chickens he smoked moist.
 He’d pull them off the pit and dip them in the sauce.
-He later opened a restaurant called Big Bob Gipson’s and the sauce has been on the menu since day one.
+He later opened a restaurant called Big Bob Gibson’s, and the sauce has been on the menu since day one.

-Then we drizzle a little more of the sauce over the finished pork and it adds even more flavor.
+Add more sauce at the end.
+Drizzle a little more of the sauce over the finished pork to add even more flavor and tenderness.

 Recipe Card